-UPSC Mains 2018 – Download GS4 Question Paper (Ethics, Integrity, and Aptitude). – UPSC conducted the General Studies Paper 4 (GS4) Paper, as part of Civil Services Main Exam 2018 on 30-09-2018.
-Aspirants can now download General Studies Paper 4 (GS4) Question Paper (scroll down and use the print-PDF option).
+UPSC Mains 2018 – Download GS4 Question Paper (Ethics, Integrity, and Aptitude). – UPSC conducted the General Studies Paper 4 (GS4) Paper, as part of the Civil Services Main Exam 2018 on 30-09-2018.
+Aspirants can now download the General Studies Paper 4 (GS4) Question Paper (scroll down and use the print-PDF option).

 GENERAL STUDIES PAPER 4: UPSC Civil Services Mains Examination – 2018

 - Total Marks: 250 marks, Time duration: 3 hours.